Ways to Give

-Last year, 92% of our current parents made a gift to the Annual Fund, and 100% of our faculty and staff donated to make it possible for The Harvey School to maintain excellent faculty, support the academic program, provide tuition assistance to some families, and much more.
+Last year, 92% of our current parents and 92% of our faculty and staff made a gift to the Annual Fund to make it possible for The Harvey School to maintain excellent faculty, support the academic program, provide tuition assistance to some families, and much more.

 Calling All Harvey Alumni!

 We would love to have any school memorabilia that you would like to share with us.
 This could be in the form of photos, school publications (Rambler, yearbooks, etc.), articles from your school years, athletic or academic awards, or any personal mementos.

 Original photographs can be returned once they are copied, if requested.